 And, this one is so quiet you’ll probably forget you turned it on for the first time.

-If you want a similar size dishwasher but with 6 wash programs (and an air freshener program to speed up drying), check out the Comfee Countertop Dishwasher instead.
+If you want a similar-sized dishwasher but with 6 wash programs (and an air freshener program to speed up drying), check out the Comfee Countertop Dishwasher instead.

-2. Danby Compact Dishwasher – Best Countertop Mini Dishwasher
+2. COMFEE’ Countertop Dishwasher – Best Full-Capacity Countertop

 - Place settings – 6